basilkottilingal/basilkottilingal.github.io/_posts/2025-11-30-first-blog.md

-# Create gihub webpage
+# Create github webpage

-Create the github webpage, if not already
+Create the github webpage, if not already, like
 ```bash
 git init
 git add .